stmunees/Taneira-Titan-Recommendation/README.md

 *This solution was one among 35 selected projects out of 250 projects showcased during the company's "Technology Day".*

 ## Disclaimer
 The dataset (images of sarees, SKU details, and attributes file) are proprietary data of Titan Company Limited, and therefore have been ommited from this project repository.
+They have also been removed from the results images as discussed below.

 ## Objective
 - To design a deep learning model to recognise patterns in [sarees](https://en.wikipedia.org/wiki/Sari#cite_note-2).